lsst-sqre/squash-bokeh/README.md

 ```
 export SQUASH_API_URL=<squash-api url>  # e.g the one from squash-api deployment
-bokeh serve --log-level debug --allow-websocket-origin=<hostname for squash-dash if running locally> app/<name of the bokeh app you want to run>
+bokeh serve --log-level debug --allow-websocket-origin=localhost:5006 app/<name of the bokeh app you want to run>
 ```

 The `squash-bokeh` will run at `http://localhost:5006`.